AmedeoV/K6SoakTestMemoryLeak/README.md

-Investigating the exceptions we can clearly see what's the issue here:
+Investigating the exceptions we can see what's the issue here:

 > System.OutOfMemoryException: Exception of type 'System.OutOfMemoryException' was thrown.

+And this is the full stack trace:

 ```C#
 fail: Microsoft.AspNetCore.Server.Kestrel[13]